Article I – Membership and Duties

 Section 1 – Weekly Board Meetings

-Weekly ABC Board meetings shall take place every Wednesday night at 8:30PM.
-All meetings shall be open to the public unless closed by a two-thirds (2/3) vote by the Board.
+Regular ABC Board meetings shall take place every week.
+All meetings shall be open to the public unless closed by a 2/3 vote by the ABC board.

-D. A motion for a vote can be made at any time by any elected member of the ABC.
-In order for the motion to be voted on, the motion must be seconded by another elected member of the ABC.
+A motion for a vote can be made at any time by any voting member of the ABC.
+In order for the motion to be voted on, the motion must be seconded by another voting member of the ABC.

-F. Meetings shall be adjourned at the discretion of the president of the ABC.
-Another member of the board may adjourn the meeting if given the power to do so by the president.
+Meetings shall be adjourned at the discretion of the President of the ABC.
+Another member of the board may adjourn the meeting if given the power to do so by the President.

 Section 2 – Weekly Executive Board Meetings